Skip to main content

 Public art / quirky landmark

-An 18-foot concrete troll clutching a real VW Beetle lurks under the Aurora Bridge in the Fremont neighborhood — free, delightfully absurd, and a gateway to one of Seattle's most independent-minded commercial strips.
+An 18-foot concrete troll clutching a real VW Beetle lurks under the Aurora Bridge in Fremont.
+Free, absurd.
+A gateway to one of Seattle's most independent-minded commercial strips.

 Working infrastructure / nature